melaniehall/freedom_registry/README.md

 Purpose
 -------

-The goal of this project is to create a command line tool that integrates with the [Freedom Registry](http://www.freedomregistry.org/), allowing users to quickly search through the registry and utilize the information that is relevent to them.
+The goal of this project is to create a command line tool that integrates with the <a href="http://www.freedomregistry.org/" target="_blank">Freedom Registry</a>, allowing users to quickly search through the registry and utilize the information that is relevent to them.

 Project Status / TODO
 ---------------------